![]() |

 where I contracted the illness.
 It was on the airplane,

-thanks to all the coughing and sneezing of my fellow passengers.
-Unfortunately, gastrointestinal outbreaks and respiratory illnesses and create a ship-wide epidemic.
-Cruise lines don't like the possibility of that anymore than you do.
-So some of them have started imposing stricter boarding policies to deny passengers who are obviously ill.
+thanks to all the coughing and sneezing of my fellow passengers. gastrointestinal outbreaks and respiratory illnesses can create a ship-wide epidemic.
+Cruise lines don't like the possibility gastrointestinal outbreaks or respiratory illnesses that might create ship-wide problems.
+Some have started imposing stricter boarding policies to deny passengers who are obviously ill.
+Some cruise lines also are making people sign forms stating they are in perfect health before boarding.
+Helping prevent an outbreak